-- and industrial parcel and then adding the total number of assigned units for all developed parcels in such Municipality. - the New Construction Standards Subcommittee, with responsibility for (c) construction standards, redevelopment standards, oversight of all watersheds and the preparation of the pollution prevention program known as the Storm Water Pollution Prevention Initiative; and for those Services relating to Implementation Activities for which the New Construction Standards Subcommittee is responsible, the Local Share thereof shall be allocated as follows: The Local Share of the cost of such Services that consist of administrative costs relating to the establishment of the five planning areas for the System (Cass River, Lower Flint, Middle Flint, Upper Flint and Shiawassee, hereinafter individually referred to as a "Planning Area" and collectively as the "Planning Areas") and the development of the standardized templates for the Planning Areas shall be allocated equally among the Planning Areas, and within each Planning Area shall be allocated to each Municipality therein on the basis of the equivalent acreage in each Municipality, using the same methodology for calculating equivalent acreage that the County Drain Commissioner would use for purposes of establishing drain assessments for benefiting parcels in a drainage district under Chapter 7 of the Drain Code (hereinafter referred to as the "Equivalent Acreage Methodology").
+- the Public Education Program Subcommittee, with responsibility for public education and participation; For those Services relating to Implementation Activities for which the Public Education Program Subcommittee is responsible, the Local Share thereof shall be allocated to each Municipality on the basis of a fraction, the numerator of which is the population for such Municipality at the beginning of such Fiscal Year and the denominator of which is the population for all Municipalities at the beginning of such Fiscal Year - (b) the Monitoring and Mapping Subcommittee, with responsibility for the illicit discharge program (IDEP), which will identify and map all municipal discharges to open waters; and for those Services relating to Implementation Activities for which the Monitoring and Mapping Subcommittee is responsible, the Local Share thereof shall be allocated to each Municipality on the basis of a fraction, the numerator of which is the weighted sum (determined as hereinafter provided) of the developed parcels in such Municipality at the beginning of such Fiscal Year and the denominator of which is the weighted sum of the developed parcels in all Municipalities at the beginning of such the New Construction Standards Subcommittee, with responsibility for (c) construction standards, redevelopment standards, oversight of all watersheds and the preparation of the pollution prevention program known as the Storm Water Pollution Prevention Initiative; and for those Services relating to Implementation Activities for which the New Construction Standards Subcommittee is responsible, the Local Share thereof shall be allocated as follows: The Local Share of the cost of such Services that consist of administrative costs relating to the establishment of the five planning areas for the System (Cass River, Middle Flint, Lower Flint, Upper Flint and Shiawassee, hereinafter individually referred to as a "Planning Area" and collectively as the "Planning Areas") and the development of the standardized templates for the Planning Areas shall be allocated equally among the Planning Areas, and within each Planning Area shall be allocated to each Municipality therein on the basis of the equivalent acreage in each Municipality, using the same methodology for calculating equivalent acreage that the County Drain Commissioner would use for purposes of establishing drain assessments for benefiting parcels in a drainage district under Chapter 7 of the Drain Code (hereinafter referred to as the "Equivalent Acreage Methodology").
 The Local Share of the cost of all other Services for which the New Construction Standards Subcommittee is responsible shall be allocated to the specific Planning Area to which such Services relate and within such Planning Area shall be allocated to each Municipality therein on the basis of the Equivalent Acreage Methodology.